Lewis & Dickstein, P.L.L.C. achieves a reduction from DUI OWI to Careless Driving

-On August 23, 2012, a client of LEWIS & DICKSTEIN, P.L.L.C, was thrilled to accept an offer from a Southeastern, Michigan prosecutor to reduce a charge of Operating While Intoxicated (OWI) to careless driving.
+On August 23, 2012, a client of LEWIS & DICKSTEIN, P.L.L.C., was thrilled to accept an offer from a Southeastern, Michigan prosecutor to reduce a charge of Operating While Intoxicated (OWI) to careless driving.
 The alleged “intoxicant” in the case was marijuana and not alcohol.
-We could tell you what jurisdiction but that would be a violation of our plea agreement.
-To say that such reductions are rare would be an understatement; however, we have been able to obtain reduced pleas in many of these cases.
-Prosecutors and city attorneys had reducing OWI cases to non-alcohol related offenses and many judges will only begrudgingly accept these deals.
+We could tell you what jurisdiction, but that would violate our plea agreement.
+To say that such reductions are rare would be an understatement; however, we have obtained reduced pleas in many of these cases.
+Prosecutors and city attorneys had reduced OWI cases to non-alcohol-related offenses, and many judges will only begrudgingly accept these deals.

-Why can’t we tell you what prosecutor gave the deal?
+Why can’t we tell you which prosecutor gave the deal?
 Because they do not want the word to get out that such a reduction was authorized.
-It was a condition of the plea that we not tell anyone about the deal.
+It was a condition of the plea that we do not tell anyone about the deal.
 How did we get the reduction in charge?
-Tenacious, aggressive representation.
+Tenacious, aggressive, and effective representation.

 By the way, this particular prosecutor is a great guy.
 Honest to a fault and a man of integrity.
-He is always a resolute and effective advocate for his jurisdiction.
+He is always a committed and effective advocate for his jurisdiction.
 It takes bravery for a prosecutor to grant a reduction from OWI to careless driving, even when it is the right thing to do.

 Michigan OWI Defense – Fighting for the Best Possible Outcome

-In 99 out of 100 cases, this particular client would have been convicted as charged if he had been represented by many other Michigan drunk driving attorney who handles drunk driving type cases.
+In 99 out of 100 cases, this particular client would have been convicted as charged if he had been represented by many other Michigan drunk driving attorney who handles drunk driving-type cases.
 Most lawyers are afraid or don’t have the background to fight a complex 4th Amendment issue.
-At LEWIS & DICKSTEIN, P.L.L.C., we pride ourselves on never giving up and doing everything that is possible to either beat a case, achieve an extraordinary reduction in charges, or an extremely lenient sentence.
-Every case cannot be won but there is no case that we are unwilling to fight.
+At LEWIS & DICKSTEIN, P.L.L.C., we pride ourselves on never giving up and doing everything possible to beat a case, achieve an extraordinary reduction in charges, or an extremely lenient sentence.
+Every case cannot be won, but there is no case that we are unwilling to fight.
 We are not afraid to win, even if we are fighting for a reduction of OWI charges to careless driving.